RomanIncognito/vnote/CCNA/1-22_EXAM/FHRP_SNMP_FTP.md

 The commands that flow over this initial TCP connection—called the FTP control connection (port 21).
 FTP reserves two well-known ports: port 21 for control connections and port 20 for data connections.
-Active mode (FTP PORT command) it's when both connection is initiated by client, but data session - by server.
+Active mode (FTP PORT command) it's when both connections are initiated by client, but data session - by server.
 Meaning data session might be blocked by firewall in the client side.
 Passive mode (FTP PASV command) helps solve the firewall restrictions by requesting from the server 2-d port for data exchange by client and initiating data connection by client as well.